vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 # Inspirational Quotes

 I am collecting the Inspirational Quotes / Wisdom from different sources.
+Never lie to someone who trusts you.
+Never trust someone who lies to you. ~ Anonymous

 ## Perseverance